IBM/SalesEnablement-test-repo/docs/VMwaaS/Using/NetworkSetupInVCD.md

 The network for a VMware as a Service environment is a critical element that clients must plan carefully.
 Some information on network planning is provided in the IBM Cloud documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vdc-adding" target="_blank">here</a>.
 VMware also has good documentation that is accessible through the vCloud Director web console or <a href="https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-0544FE2A-B036-43E0-B549-40BACDF261B6.html" target="_blank">here</a>.
 The network implementation in this demonstration environment is minimal and should not be considered as a best of practice.

 In this click-thru demonstration, use VMware Cloud Director (vCloud Director or vCD) to create data center groups, expand the scope of an edge gateway, and how to create a network for virtual machines (VMs). **Data Center Groups** allow administrators to group VDCs together to share network resources.
-Recall the second VDC created ({{itz.vmaas.vdc2}}) was created with no edge gateway.
-To allow network connectivity to virtual machines provisioned in the {{itz.vmaas.vdc2}} VDC, there needs to be a network and an edge gateway that is associated with the VDC.
+Recall the second VDC created ({{itz.VMwaaS.vdc2}}) was created with no edge gateway.
+To allow network connectivity to virtual machines provisioned in the {{itz.VMwaaS.vdc2}} VDC, there needs to be a network and an edge gateway that is associated with the VDC.
 Next, learn how to create a data center group, expand the scope of the existing edge gateway, and how to create a network for the two VDCs.

 !!!
 Important "You cannot perform these steps in the IBM Technology Zone (ITZ) environment."

     In ITZ, your IBM Cloud ID will have limited access controls to the IBM Cloud account that is used.
 Specifically related to the steps in this click-thru demo, you will NOT be able to do these actions.
 However, you will be able to view the resources created and modified in this section.
-In the next chapter, you will have the ability to create, modify, and destroy virtual machines running in VMWaaS.
+In the next chapter, you will have the ability to create, modify, and destroy virtual machines running in VMwaaS.

 #
 # Click-Thru demonstration